robin-a-meade/kscm-feed-processor/README.md

 ```

 NOTE: In above we used AWS credential _profiles_.
 But you don't need to set the AWS_PROFILE environment variable.
-The app was designed so that the `spring.profiles.active` Spring Environment Property determines the AWS credentials profile.
+The app was designed so that the `spring.profiles.active` Spring Environment property determines the AWS credentials profile.
 For example, setting `SPRING_PROFILES_ACTIVE=stg` is sufficient.